 This homemade butternut squash soup will keep up to 5 days in the refrigerator since it is vegan.

-Can you freeze the extra butternut squash soup?
+Can you freeze the extras?

 You can definitely freeze the extra soup!
 To freeze, I like to pour the soup into a Freezer Ziplock style bag.
 Squeeze all of the air out, seal, and freeze.
 It will keep in your freezer for up to 4 months.

-How can you make butternut squash soup thicker?
+How can you make butternut soup thicker?

 There are several ways to make butternut soup thicker.
 You can use less liquid, or you can thicken the soup with arrowroot or tapioca starch.
 Make sure to whisk it constantly as you sprinkle in the starch or you will get lumps.